-- Turn heat back on to low heat, add the other remaining 1/4 cup or up to 1/2 cup of heavy cream.
+- Turn heat back on to low heat, add the other remaining 1/2 cup of heavy cream.
 Toss in the grated Parmesan cheese on top.
-Gently stir the pasta until the creamy mixture and salmon are well combined.
+Gently stir the pasta until the creamy mixture and salmon are well combined and the sauce thickens.
 Optional: season with fresh cracked pepper to taste.
-If you prefer it to be more creamy, then pour in more cream to your preference.
-And always give a final taste test to see if you need to adjust the salt to taste.
+NOTE: If you prefer it to be additional cream, you can add in more to your preference.
+Finally, give a final taste to see if you need to adjust the seasonings to taste.

 - Serve immediately, with extra grated Parmesan cheese on top as garnish.

 Refrigerate any leftovers up to two days.
 While reheating, you may want to stir in a little more heavy cream, if desired.